J.League: Stance in the Japanese football pyramid

 Since the inception of the second division in 1999, promotion and relegation follow a pattern similar to the European leagues, where the two bottom clubs of J1 and the top two clubs of J2 are guaranteed to move.
 From the 2004 to 2008 season, the third-placed J2 club entered the Promotion / relegation Series against the sixteenth-placed J1 club and the winner had a right to play in the top flight in the following year.
 Starting on the 2009 season, the top three J2 clubs receives J1 promotion by default in place of three bottom J1 clubs.
 However, promotion or right to play the now-defunct pro/rel series relies on the J2 clubs meeting the requirements for J1 franchise status set by the league.
-This has generally not been a hindrance, in fact, no club is yet to be denied promotion due to not meeting the J1 criteria.
+This has generally not been a hindrance, in fact, no club has yet been denied promotion due to not meeting the J1 criteria.

 Until the 2004 season, the J1 season was divided into two halves, with an annual championship series involving the champions from each half (with the exception of the 1996 season).
 However, from the 2005 season, the single-season format is adopted as the top flight was expanded to eighteen clubs.
 Currently, 18 clubs compete in double round robin, home and away.
 Starting on the 2008 season, the top three clubs, along with the Emperor's Cup winner receive ACL berths for the following season.
 If the Emperor's Cup winner happens to be one of the top three J1 finishers, the 4th-place club receives the final berth.
 Starting on the 2009 season, the bottom three clubs are relegated to Division 2 at the end of the year.
 The two-halves format returned in 2015 but was abandoned again after 2016.

 Starting in 2012, Division 2 established promotion playoffs for the clubs ranked 3rd to 6th, in a manner similar to the EFL Championship in England, the Serie B in Italy and the Segunda División in Spain.
 However, the semifinals would be only one leg and all matches that ended in draws would enable the higher ranked club in the table to advance or be promoted.

 In 2013 the J3 League was established and while its champion was promoted automatically, the runner-up had to play a promotion/relegation series until 2017.
 From 2018 to 2023 two clubs was promoted automatically.
 From 2024 onwards, Division 3 established promotion playoffs for the clubs ranked 3rd to 6th respectively and winner playoff entered third team promotion.

 From 2023 onwards, J. League introduce promotion and relegation between J3 and JFL.

 The three divisions of the J. League will consist of 20 teams from 2024 season.